AshLaw96/weather-wise/README.md

 - `string`: used for adding `ascii_lowercase`
 - `datetime`: used for adding the current time and date
 - `sys`: used to exit the program
+- `prettytable`: used to create the leaderboard table shown to the user

 ## Testing